veraPDF/veraPDF.github.io/cli/terminal/index.md

 On these platforms you can extend the path, but it's often as convenient to define an alias for the command.
 To be able to use the `verapdf` command from any location type the command <kbd>alias verapdf='~/verapdf/verapdf'</kbd>.
-This assumesyou've used the default installation directory, the `~` is shorthand for the current users home directory.
+This assumes you've used the default installation directory, the `~` is shorthand for the current users home directory.